 What Does This Mean to You as a Patient?

-Your electronic health information will be accessible only to doctors and health care personnel who are providing you with medical care.
-Your electronic health information will only be stored within each treating provider’s secure electronic medical record system.
+Your electronic health information is made accessible only to doctors and health care personnel providing you with medical care.
+Your electronic health information is stored only within each treating provider’s secure electronic medical record system.

-This means that UC San Diego Health System may share your personal health information with:
+This means that UC San Diego Health may share your personal health information with:

 - Providers who are treating you

 - The San Diego Immunization Registry

 - San Diego County Public Health services as mandated by federal and state laws

 At a minimum, lists of your ongoing health conditions, medications, and allergies are shared with other participating providers.
 Your lab and procedure results and physician notes can be exchanged with some but not all health information exchange participants.

 Certain types of sensitive health information (such as psychotherapy notes, records of substance use treatment, and genetic testing) may not be disclosed under federal laws without the patient's prior written authorization.

 Your or your personal representative may elect to opt out of health information exchanges at any time and without any effect on your access to care at UC San Diego Health.
 Opting out prevents your personal health information from being shared in the health information exchanges, with two exceptions: